acedip/whenisdryday/README.md

 Description
 -----------
-whenisdryday.in is an email subscription based web service to inform users about dry days (Sale of alcohol is banned) in India.
+whenisdryday.in is an email subscription based web service to inform users about dry days (Sale of alcohol is prohibited) in India.
 And there are a lot of such days.
 Copyright (C) 2013  Anirudh singh shekhawat shekhawat.anirudh@gmail.com